getty-zig/getty.so/pages/guide/interfaces.md

 # Interfaces

-In short, working with Getty means implementing various interfaces defined by the framework.
-Therefore, it's important to understand how __Getty interfaces__ work and how to implement them.

-A Getty interface is just a normal function whose parameter list specifies the interface's constraints.
-If you've seen `std.io.Reader` or `std.io.Writer` before, then this should look familiar to you.
+Before we starting writing any code, let's quickly go over how interfaces work in Getty since they're a fairly important part of the framework.
+For a more detailed explanation on Getty interfaces, see [here]().

+A __Getty interface__ is just a normal function, and its constraints are specified as a parameter list:

 {% label Zig code %}
 {% highlight zig %}